 3.4 Interpretation from PCA biplot

 First two PCs collectively explained 83.76 per cent of variability (Fig.3).
 Traits such as number of pods per plant and yield per plant had the highest loading values in PC1 and most of the variability explained by PC1 was contributed by these traits.
 Similarly, number of clusters per plant, number of primary branches, and pod length had highest loading value in PC 2.
-Since the first two PCs explained the major proportion of variation, the biplot allowed easy identification of superior accessions in the present study..
+Since the first two PCs explained the major proportion of variation, the biplot allowed easy identification of superior accessions in the present study.
 Accessions positioned towards the right side were superior, whereas accessions located at the left side were inferior.
 In other words, accessions towards the positive side of PC1 and away from the origin were superior, and those towards the negative side were inferior.

 An additional advantage of biplot is that it provides clear information on desirable features of a superior accession and the specific traits contributing to it.
 For example, the superiority of IC 247820 was mainly contributed by pod length, followed by yield and number of pods per plant.
 Similarly, the superiority of IC394380 was attributed to its higher number of clusters per plant and number of primary branches per plant, as this accession belonged to the second highest statistical class for above traits and registered high PCA based scores.
-In addition to highlighting positive attributes, the biplot also reveals undesirable characteristics..
+In addition to highlighting positive attributes, the biplot also reveals undesirable characteristics.
 Although, Virat ranked third overall, it performed poorly for the number of primary branches per plant.
 It was the second last poor performer in that trait, and obviously, it aligned away from number of primary branches in the biplot.
 Thus biplots help for the effortless identification of superior accessions, as well as suitable trait donors for breeding programmes.

 Fig. 3.
 PCA biplot of yield and yield associated traits in 11 green gram accessions